TimescaleDB Production Migration Runbook

 Then verify pgBackRest connectivity and stanza visibility:

-If SSH or stanza access fails, do not proceed to cutover.
+If SSH or stanza access fails, do not proceed with post-cutover backup wiring.

 3. Restore Onto the New EC2

-The restore flow should follow the normal Timescale-safe pattern:
+The restore flow should follow the normal Timescale-safe pattern for a logical dump:

 - create the database cluster